 Finding reliable child care is one of the most crucial tasks parents will have in the few days after arriving in Manitoba.
 As responsible parents, you would want your child to be in a safe, comfortable, and clean facility, with trained personnel watching over their kids.
 Location and cost are also other factors that they would have to consider.

 Primarily, there are two kinds of child care centres in Manitoba: licensed and unlicensed.
 Licensed or regulated child care centres operate under the Community Child Care Standards Act.
-This means that they operate under strict standards set by the act in order to maintain their licence.
+This means that they follow strict standards set by the act in order to maintain their licence.
 These include regulations that cover staff and child care provider training requirements, child ratios and group sizes, nutrition and meals, health and safety, curriculum framework, and others.
 Manitoba Family Services posts Licensing Order histories online where the public can check certain child care facilities for regulation violations and other particulars.
 Licensed facilities can be:

 Full-time infant and pre-school